And what does plumbing have to do with agile development?

 Over time and with use and with new information, it make sense to take things apart and redo them in a better, more efficient way.

 So, should clients pay for refactoring?
 Well, personally, I believe that if we put an MVP together quickly and cost-effectively to prove or disprove a concept then that is value.
-Then, over time, if we find better ways to do something or improve the code to make it more secure and faster based on the evolving climate (not talking about climate change) then that is also added value.
+Then, over time, if we find better ways to do something or improve the code to make it more secure and faster based on the evolving climate, then that is also added value.
 People will pay for value if they understand and appreciate that value.

 So, my answer is yes.
 Refactoring is a value-added service that should be compensated.